bitstuffing/terraria/README.md

 # Terraria clone (in pygame)

 Just a dummy pygame Terraria game, to people who want to learn make games with pygame.

-Physic engines are developed based on (Pygame Platformer Game Tutorial)[https://www.youtube.com/watch?v=FfWpgLFMI7w]
+Physics engines are developed based on (Pygame Platformer Game Tutorial)[https://www.youtube.com/watch?v=FfWpgLFMI7w]

+Currently it's a 0.1 version, so it's not a complete game, but it's a good start to know how to make games with pygame.

 ## Requirements (install dependencies)